Pensions

 It is important that you tell us about any other pension rights that you hold outside of the LGPS.

-If you take a trivial commutation incorrectly, perhaps because you had other pension pots that took the total value of your pension rights over £30,000, you could be liable to pay a penalty tax fine from HMRC.
+If you take a trivial commutation incorrectly, perhaps because you had other pension pots that took the total value of your pension rights over £30,000, you could be liable to pay a penalty tax fine to HMRC.

 Contact us about your pension